cylc/cylc-doc/src/workflow-design-guide/general-principles.rst

 job host is known to be flaky, or if the job only ever fails for one known reason that can be fixed on a retry.
-For example, if a model fails occasionally with a numerical instability that can be remedied with a short timestep rerun, then an automatic retry may be appropriate:
+For example, if a model fails occasionally with a numerical instability that can be remedied with a short timestep rerun, then an automatic retry may be appropriate.

 .. code-block:: cylc